-- 1. Military flight time experience may be accepted as meeting the requirements of rule 61.253(4) if the pilot produces their pilot log book for assessment by Aspeq together with any other necessary evidence of their command status on the Kaman Seasprite, Bell UH-1 Iroquois, Agusta A109 or NH-90 helicopters, and/or QHI qualification on the Augusta A109 and the logbook provides evidence that the pilot has accumulated the minimum flight time experience specified in the rule and detailed in AC61-7 for an ATPL(H). - 2.
-The examination pass results gained by an NZDF helicopter pilot together with the command flight time experience gained on the Kaman Seasprite, Bell UH-1 Iroquois, Agusta A109 or NH-90 will be accepted as approved equivalents to the written examinations required by rule 61.253(a)(5) for the issue of an ATPL(H) except for the required Air Law written examination. - 3.
-NZDF pilots are not required to meet the requirements in: - rule 61.253(a)(2) to hold a current commercial or senior commercial pilot licence; - rule 61.253(a)(3) to hold a current (civil) instrument rating; and - rule 61.253(6) to successfully demonstrate competence in a flight test - 4.
-An ATPL holder may not exercise the privileges of the licence until an ATPL(H) issue flight test (in lieu of a BFR) or operational competency demonstration has been completed by a Part 119 organisation, or to exercise any lower licence privileges, the appropriate Biennial Flight Review (BFR) has been completed.
+- 1. Military flight time experience may be accepted as meeting the requirements of rule 61.253(4) if the pilot produces their pilot log book for assessment by Aspeq together with any other necessary evidence of their command status on the Kaman Seasprite, Agusta A109 or NH-90 helicopters, and/or QHI qualification on the Augusta A109 and the logbook provides evidence that the pilot has accumulated the minimum flight time experience specified in the rule and detailed in AC61-7 for an ATPL(H). - 2.
+The examination pass results gained by an NZDF helicopter pilot together with the command flight time experience gained on the Kaman Seasprite, Agusta A109 or NH-90 will be accepted as approved equivalents to the written examinations required by rule 61.253(a)(5) for the issue of an ATPL(H) except for the required Air Law written examination. - 3.
+NZDF pilots are not required to meet the requirements in: - rule 61.253(a)(2) to hold a current commercial pilot licence; - rule 61.253(a)(3) to hold a current (civil) instrument rating; and - rule 61.253(6) to successfully demonstrate competence in a flight test - 4.
+An ATPL holder may not exercise the privileges of the licence until an ATPL(H) issue flight test (in lieu of a BFR) or operational competency demonstration has been completed by a Part 119 organisation, or to exercise any lower licence privileges, the appropriate Biennial Flight Review (BFR) has been completed. - 5.
+A type rating must be held on a helicopter on the NZ civil aircraft register.